DSC4903

 Forecasts also suggest that prices may start rising again in 2024 after price growth slows down this month.
 The most recent JLL report suggests that prices may increase by up to 15% by 2027.

-Top destinations in Nottinghamshire
+Top Destinations in Nottinghamshire

 If you’re considering buying in Nottinghamshire, where are the best places to buy?
 With a mix of cities, suburbs, market towns and rural villages, Nottinghamshire has plenty to offer potential homebuyers.